franacc12312/twitterZK/README.md

 ## Troubleshooting

-If you encounter authorization errors:
+If you encounter authentication errors:
 1. Verify that both `TWITTER_CLIENT_ID` and `TWITTER_CLIENT_SECRET` are correct in your `.env` file
 2. Ensure that the redirect URI (`http://localhost:1234/callback`) matches exactly what's registered in your Twitter Developer App
 3. Check the server logs for detailed error information
 4. Verify that the proxy server is running before making requests from the frontend
 5. Make sure the Twitter API permissions include `tweet.read` and `users.read`
-6. Note: The authorization URL uses `https://x.com/i/oauth2/authorize` instead of `twitter.com` to recognize active sessions from `x.com`.
-If you're logged into `x.com` in your browser, this should prevent repeated login prompts.
+6. If MetaMask connection fails, ensure you have the MetaMask extension installed and are logged in
+7. For Ethereum-related issues, check if you're on the Mainnet network in MetaMask (or at least aware that a warning will display if on a test network)

 ## Contributing